Casein Peptides: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 4. Opioid-Like Effects: Some casein peptides, especially beta-casomorphins, bind to opioid receptors in the brain and have effects that are similar to those of opioids.
 These effects have the potential to relieve pain and affect mood, but further study is required to completely understand these effects’ processes.

 In conclusion, since casein peptides have a variety of peptide compositions, their physiological effects are complex.
-Future studies will continue to elucidate the entire range of their physiological impacts and possible therapeutic applications.
+Future studies will continue to elucidate the entire range of their physiological impacts and possible applications.
 They may have positive effects on cardiovascular, immunological, and neurological health.

-Optimal Dosage of Casein Peptides
+of Casein Peptides

 The ideal dose of casein peptides may vary depending on your age, general health state, and particular health objectives, as is the case with other dietary supplements.
 The normal dosage for casein peptides used for anti-hypertensive benefits is between 25 to 50 mg per day.
 Supplements containing casein peptides may sometimes cause modest adverse effects, such as stomach pain.
 If you are sensitive to milk or milk products, you should stay away from this supplement.